PlayeRom/flightgear-addon-aerotow-everywhere/README.md

 On the top of the "Aerotow Route" dialog you have selector to change aircraft type.
 It's only for calculate performance and display how the altitude will change.

+### Max alt (AGL)

+Here you can set limit of AGL altitude.
+0 means without limits - the plane will always increase its altitude during its flight.
+AGL is always in terms of the place you are starting from.

 ### Route

 Next you have initial heading, distance and altitude change.
 "Initial heading" depend of the runway where you are located.
 The aircraft will always take-off along the runway, a distance of 100 m, where it will gain 20 ft in altitude above the terrain.
 These parameters you cannot change unless you change the airport/runway.